adrwxyz/classic.adrw.xyz/_posts/2016-05-01-tinder-for-blogs.md

 2. *If you think the post was kinda meh*, **swipe left** and suggest a topic that you'd rather read next time.
 3. **Help me test this today**, swipe right or left below!

-So that's the plan! *andrewnotes* is getting a reboot...and this next chapter is going to be an adventure together.
+So that's the plan! *andrewnotes* is getting a reboot...and this next chapter is going to be an adventure together!

 **The next post drops this Friday so swipe left or right and enter your email below so you don't miss it.**